 You might be picking up on a trend by now: market intelligence can come in a few different flavors and is customizable depending on your business model, customers, and goals.
 In fact, this is a key reason why it’s valuable.
 You can build data that works for you.

 But what should you be looking at?
 Here are a few examples of the types of market intelligence data you can capture.

 Start with your competition.
 What are they up to?
 What are their strategies?
 This is the backbone of competitor intelligence.
-The competitive landscape can tell you a lot, including their strengths and weaknesses compared to your own, how they are planning an expansion or new product line, and how they attract customers and keep them happy.
+The competitive landscape can tell you a lot, including other brands’ strengths and weaknesses compared to your own, if they are planning an expansion or new product line, and how they attract customers and keep them happy.

 COVID-19 has affected nearly all areas of market intelligence and serves as an example of how an event can have a ripple effect on retail.